 That same year, 1977, LSSA members, who had began to take a central role in supporting the organization of other programs and coordinating communication among legal services unionists throughout the country, organized a conference in New York City.
 Representatives from some thirty programs, about half of them unionized, came to discuss mutual support and action.
 The resulting coalition continued to be coordinated from the LSSA office in New York City.

-In1978, the National Organization of Legal Services Workers (NOLSW) was formally founded at a convention in Detroit.
-NOLSW has helped to organize numerous additional locals since, and provides ongoing organizational support to existing locals.
-It now represents over 5000 members, in over 110 non-profits, including about half of the Legal Services workers in the country as well as employees of other nonprofits like Hull House in Chicago.
-Its members in New York City include advocates at the West Side SRO Law Project, Puerto Rican Legal Defense Fund, and Housing Conservation Coordinators.
+In 1978, the National Organization of Legal Services Workers (NOLSW) was formally founded at a convention in Detroit.
+It now represents about 4,000 members, in over 110 non-profits, including about half of the Legal Services workers in the country as well as employees of other nonprofits like Heartland Alliance in Chicago.
+Its members in New York City include LSSA as well as advocates at the Center for Constitutional Rights, Latino Justice, and the Urban Justice Center.

 The president of LSSA, Jim Braude, was elected the first president of NOLSW.
 He held that office until 1985, when he was succeeded by another former LSSA president, Dwight Loines.
-In 2000, Dwight became political director of the UAW’s Region 9A, which includes New York City, and the presidency of NOLSW was taken over by Ellen Wallace from Boston.
-LSSA is one of the largest units within NOLSW, shares offices with the national organization, and continues to play an especially active role in NOLSW activities.
+In 2000, Dwight became political director of the UAW’s Region 9A, which includes New York, and the presidency of NOLSW was taken over by Ellen Wallace from Boston.
+LSSA is still the largest unit within NOLSW, shares offices with the national organization, and continues to play an especially active role in NOLSW activities.

 In 1978, the LSC had introduced a reporting system requiring that extensive identifying information about each client be turned over to the LSC, which has no attorney-client privilege.
 Refusal to comply by an LSSA member in Harlem developed into NOLSW’s first nationwide campaign, and the reporting system was defeated.
 Such struggles on behalf of the clients and the programs, were to become a regular feature of NOLSW and LSSA activity.